osmus/detroit-mapping-challenge/blog2.md

    State Hall, Room 223
    5143 Cass Avenue, Detroit, MI 48202

-#### Tracking #hashtags & Statistics for challenge
-The hashtag for the Detroit Mapping Challenge is #sotmus2018
+>There are many ways to participate in the Detroit Mapping Challenge and we hope you'll join us!